By: Robert Avsec, Executive Fire Officer

 - Engaging with vendors about future purchases?

-In a piece I called, How to be a “Conference Commando” at FRI 2013, I mentioned two terms: ROMTI (Return on My Time Invested) and ROTIIY (Return on Their Investment in You).
+There are two terms that I believe are very important: ROMTI (Return on My Time Invested) and ROTIIY (Return on Their Investment in You).
 The former is your personal time investment while the latter is the resource commitment from your bosses (travel expenses, conference fees, meals, etc.).

 Before you go